YumekaMengjiaLYU/jekyll-multilingual/_posts/2020-05-02-ds-interview.markdown

 + What is the hardest challenge you have ever confronted and how did you improve afterwards?
 + What is the best way to combat biases in your algorithms?
 + What is a dimensionality reduction method and clearly explain how it works (e.g. What does a principle component in PCA represent)?
+  + A principle component represents the direction of maximum variance in the data.
 + Explain your favorite machine learning algorithm and how exactly it works (e.g. Lloyd’s algorithm for K-Means, Decision Tree Construction).
 + Explain what is the difference between the weak and strong versions of the law of large numbers and the central limit theorem.
 When are they typically used?
 What are their requirements to be used?
   + Weak strong version